-The sub-fund assessed ESG scores resulting in an ESG score above the benchmark throughout the reporting period.
-In addition, where material ESG risks or a potential breach of one or more of the ten UNGC Principles were identified, enhanced ESG due diligence was carried out by the portfolio manager/analyst and investment committee approval was required before investments could be made.
+All holdings in the portfolio were assessed for their individual carbon intensity, resulting in portfolio carbon intensity level comparable to the benchmark.
+The sub-fund also assessed ESG scores resulting in an ESG score above the benchmark throughout the reporting period.

+In addition, where material ESG risks or a potential breach of one or more of the ten UNGC Principles were identified, ESG enhanced due diligence was carried out by the portfolio manager/analyst and investment committee approval was obtained before investments could be made.
+The calculation methodology has changed for the determination of PAI 4 Exposure to companies active in the fossil fuel sector, which may result in a change to the PAI score as at 31 March 2025.